Criminal Defense Lawyer in Greenville, SC

 Why hire a Greenville criminal defense lawyer?

-Many people have never hired a lawyer before and may not understand the benefits a lawyer brings to the table.
+Many people have never hired a lawyer before and may not understand the benefits a criminal defense lawyer brings to the table.
 After all, why go through the hassle and expense of hiring an attorney if you can handle everything on your own?
 While this is an understandable question, the reality is that handling a legal case is not like engaging in some do-it-yourself projects around the house.
 Criminal legal matters are serious and one wrong move can result in years in prison, time away from your loved ones, loss of employment, and can ruin your life.
 When something as serious as your freedom and your future are on the line, you need to trust that the person handling your case knows what he or she is doing.
 Handling a case yourself means that, rather than having an experienced professional helping to control your defense, you have instead designated authority to a novice, hoping things turn out well on their own.
 Experienced criminal defense lawyers understand the law, courtroom rules and procedures, how to talk to a judge, how to present a case to a jury, and how to negotiate deals with prosecutors.
 These are skills that ordinary people without a legal background and experience are not likely to have, and they are skills that are necessary when you are facing serious criminal charges.

 What’s wrong with a public defender?